wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

     }()
     ```

     Wrap errors with `fmt.Errorf("...: %w", err)` so callers can unwrap them; declare sentinel errors at package level and inspect with `errors.Is` / `errors.As` instead of string-matching messages.
-A bare `recover()` that does not log and does not convert to an error silently masks the bug — reject it.
+A bare `recover()` that does not log and does not convert to an error silently masks the bug; reject it.

-### Centralised exception mapping at the boundary
+### Centralized exception mapping at the boundary

-Every external boundary — REST, SOAP, gRPC, JMS, scheduled jobs — needs a single place that turns an exception into a client-safe response.
+Every external boundary (REST, SOAP, gRPC, JMS, scheduled jobs) needs a single place that turns an exception into a client-safe response.
 Scattering `try/catch` with hand-built error responses across handlers guarantees that one of them eventually leaks a stack trace.

-The pattern: a centralised mapper at the boundary that (1) maps the exception to a canonical error envelope (a stable error code, a safe human-readable message, an optional correlation/trace id), (2) decides *server-side* whether to log the full stack — and logs it to the server log, never the response, and (3) returns only the sanitised envelope to the caller.
+The pattern: a centralized mapper at the boundary that (1) maps the exception to a canonical error envelope (a stable error code, a safe human-readable message, an optional correlation/trace id), (2) decides *server-side* whether to log the full stack, and logs it to the server log, never the response, and (3) returns only the sanitized envelope to the caller.
 The client gets the code and the correlation id; the operator gets the stack trace in the log, keyed by that id.

 === "Java stack"

-    In JAX-RS boundaries, implement this as an `ExceptionMapper` (or your framework's equivalent provider) registered once per REST module, returning a fixed error-DTO shape — `code`, `message`, `description`, `moreInfo` — and choosing internally whether to log the stack.
+    In JAX-RS boundaries, implement this as an `ExceptionMapper` (or your framework's equivalent provider) registered once per REST module, returning a fixed error-DTO shape (`code`, `message`, `description`, `moreInfo`) and choosing internally whether to log the stack.
 Do not let each resource method assemble its own error body.
 The exact mapper/DTO class names vary by module; follow the convention already established in the module you are working in rather than inventing a new one.

 === "Go stack"

     Translate the `error` to a canonical `ErrorResponse` envelope at the handler layer; never `json.Marshal` a raw Go `error` into a client response (its `Error()` string can contain internal paths, SQL, or host details).
-Centralise the translation in one middleware or helper so every handler returns the same envelope shape and the same generic message for the same class of failure.
+Centralize the translation in one middleware or helper so every handler returns the same envelope shape and the same generic message for the same class of failure.

 ### Resource and tenant cleanup on the exception path

-The exception path is exactly where cleanup gets skipped — and skipped cleanup of *security-scoped* state is a vulnerability, not just a leak.
+The exception path is exactly where cleanup gets skipped, and skipped cleanup of *security-scoped* state is a vulnerability, not just a leak.
 Cleanup must run whether the body succeeds or throws.

 === "Java stack"